-The trusted doctors at ICON Eyecare are trained to diagnose and treat your cataracts quickly and efficiently.
+The trusted doctors at ICON Eyecare in Grand Junction are trained to treat your cataracts quickly and efficiently.

 Cataracts typically develop during the natural aging process as your eyes change, which usually begins in your 40s.
 Proteins that allow light to filter through your lens form clumps that result in areas of blurriness or cloudiness.
 You might have a higher risk of cataracts if you have medical conditions, such as diabetes, your eye doctor can discuss treatment options to help your vision improve.

 Don’t wait for cataracts to get in the way of your favorite activities.
 Let us help you see the world through better eyes.
 Call our trusted cataract team today.